rust-lang/surveys/surveys/2022-annual-survey/questions.md

 - 1,000-10,000
 - Over 10,000

-> This question is not that interesting on its own, but it can be used as a sort of co-hort for understanding how answers
+> This question is not that interesting on its own, but it can be used as a sort of cohort for understanding how answers
 > change depending on the size of the development effort at a company.
 >
 > Previously this question used "employees" instead of "developers".
 It is more appropriate for us to ask about the amount